 - Immunological abnormalities which may increase the chances of a miscarriage

-For more information on third party parenting or other treatment programs for infertility, please call 281.332.0073 to speak with a caring infertility specialist who will be happy to discuss your individual situation with you.
-Please also feel free to fill out the CORM online infertility information request to receive a prompt reply.
+For more information on third party parenting or other infertility treatment options, please call 281.332.0073 to speak with a caring infertility specialist who will be happy to discuss your individual situation with you.
+You may also make an appointment with the Center of Reproductive Medicine online.